MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  4 │
     =#

 One can also define combinators as query expressions.
-When this is done, be mindful to wrap parameters, such as `N` below, with `Lift` so that arguments are automatically converted into queries.
+However, be sure to cast each argument using `Lift`.

     OneTo(N) = UnitRange.(1, Lift(N))

-When a lifted function is vector-valued, the resulting combinator builds plural queries.
+Note that this lifted function is vector-valued.
+Therefore, the result is treated as a plural value.

     void[OneTo(3)]
     #=>